 - There are 17 service plazas located along the PA Turnpike.
-The plazas are open 24 hours a day and offer a variety of fast food options, fuel, restrooms, and other amenities. *
+The plazas are open 24 hours per day and offer a variety of fast-food options, fuel, restrooms, and other amenities.

 - There are seasonal outdoor Farmers Markets located at the New Stanton, Allentown, and Sideling Hill Service Plazas.
 From early spring to

 late fall, PA Turnpike travelers enjoy shopping at these markets which carry Pennsylvania farm products.

 - Before traveling, please check to see what amenities will be available at the plazas along your trip.

 Did you know that the PA Turnpike was the first toll road in the United States?
 When the PA Turnpike opened on Oct.
 1, 1940, it revolutionized our country’s transportation system.
 More than 80 years later, the PA Turnpike is still connecting millions of motorists to their destinations.

 Explore how the Turnpike has progressed over the decades.